-120-2.3 Subsoil Excavation: Subsoil excavation consists of the excavation and disposal of muck, clay, rock, or any other material that is unsuitable in its original position and that is excavated below the finished grading template.
-For pond and ditches that identify the placement of a blanket material, consider the finished grading template as the bottom of the blanket material.
+120-2.3 Subsoil Excavation: Subsoil excavation consists of the excavation and disposal of muck, clay, rock, or any other material that is unsuitable in its original position and that is excavated below the existing surface.
+For ponds and ditches that identify the placement of a blanket material, the existing surface is template as the bottom of the blanket material.
 Subsoil excavation also consists of the excavation of all suitable material within the above limits as necessary to excavate the unsuitable material.
 Consider the limits of subsoil excavation indicated in the Plans as being particularly variable, in accordance with the field conditions encountered.